complyue/edh-early-history/Tour/Readme.md

 Đ: runtime.debug <| "Especially when trouble shooting some unexpected results."
 Đ: 🐞 <interactive>:1:1
 Especially when trouble shooting some unexpected results.
-Đ: runtime.warn
-30
-Đ: 30<|'use a number works the same way!'
-Đ: ⚠️ <interactive>:1:1
-use a number works the same way!
 Đ:
 ```